-We recognize a liability at the time the engine is sold, for the estimated future costs to be incurred under the lower of a warranty period or warranty mileage on various engine models, on which we provide free repair and replacement.
-Warranties extend for a duration (generally 12 months to 36 months) or mileage (generally 50,000 kilometers to 300,000 kilometers), whichever is lower.
-Provisions for warranty are primarily determined based on historical warranty cost per unit of engines sold adjusted for specific conditions that may arise and the number of engines under warranty at each fiscal year.
-Warranty claim may differ from the provision made.
+The Group recognizes a liability at the time the product is sold, for the estimated future costs to be incurred under the lower of a warranty period or warranty mileage on various engine models, on which the Group provides free repair and replacement.
+For engines for on-road applications, warranties extend for a duration (generally 12 months to 36 months) or mileage (generally 50,000 kilometers to 300,000 kilometers), whichever is the lower.
+For engines for off-road applications, warranties extend for a duration of generally 3 to 24 months.
+Provisions for warranty are primarily determined based on historical warranty cost per unit of engines sold adjusted for specific conditions that may arise and the number of engines under warranty at each financial year.
+In previous years, warranty claims have typically not been higher than the relevant provisions made in our consolidated statement of financial position.
 If the nature, frequency and average cost of warranty claims change, the accrued liability for product warranty will be adjusted accordingly.

-Changes in the accrued product warranty liability for each of the years in the two-year period ended December 31, 2014 are summarized as follows:
+Changes in the accrued product warranty liability for each of the years in the two-year period ended December 31, 2015 are summarized as follows: